SingleStepTests/ARM7TDMI/README.md

 They contain the initial and final state of all relevant registers in the CPU.
 Initial is what the CPU is set to before executing 2 instructions, and final is what all the same registers contain afterward.

 * R: R0-R15
-* R_fiq: R0-R6 banked for FIQ
+* R_fiq: R8-R14 banked for FIQ
-* R_svc, R_abt, R_irq, R_und: R0-R1 banked for svc, abt, IRQ, and und.
+* R_svc, R_abt, R_irq, R_und: R13-R14 banked for svc, abt, IRQ, and und.
 * CPSR register
 * SPSR registers in this order: regular, fiq, svc, abt, irq, und
-* pipeline: The contents of the instruction instruction pipeline, in order
+* pipeline: The contents of the instruction pipeline, in order

 Honestly I don't have an ARM7TDMI core yet and I'm not sure if this is the best way to represent this data.
 Let me know if I can make it better.
 Moving on...